Target blood sugar ranges can vary not only throughout your lifetime, but throughout a typical day as well!

 Tips for stabilizing blood sugar levels at bedtime

-The following tips can help you stabilize your blood sugar levels around bedtime, so you don’t fall either too high or too low overnight.
+This video and the following tips can help you stabilize your blood sugar levels around bedtime, so you don’t go too high or too low overnight.

 Preventing low blood sugar overnight